 in which the type of the lambda variable node is not given.
-In this case, the ReMoDeL tools determine the type by inference.
-The heuristic used is that a lambda variable must always represent an element of a collection.
-The collection is denoted by the identifier nodes, which refers to a component declared in Tree with the list type: nodes: Node[].
-The element type is therefore inferred to be Node.
+In this case, the ReMoDeL tools determine the type by type inference.
+A lambda variable iterates over every element of the collection invoking the higher-order operation.
+Here, the collection is a list: nodes: Node[].
+The type of one element of the list is therefore inferred to be Node.
 To avoid relying on type inference, it is possible to give explicit types to lambda variables, like this:

-'''

 nodes.detect(node : Node | node.isRoot)

-'''